 Good luck to all of the students taking the test this year.
 I hope you find success as these students did.

-UPDATE: The 2014 test includes questions about digital journalism and asks applicants to write SEO headlines.
-It does not include the U.S. map.
+UPDATE: The 2014 test included questions about digital journalism and asks applicants to write SEO headlines.